 You could also qualify for the head-of-household status.
 This is an option if you take care of elderly parents and are considered unmarried for the tax year.
 You must have also paid more than half the cost of maintaining their housing, food, and Homeowners Insurance or Renters Insurance.

 Another way to qualify for head-of-household status is if you are a widow(er) with a dependent child and your spouse died within the last two tax years.
 You will only qualify this way if you have also not remarried.

 The last way to qualify for head-of-household status is if one or more children lived under your roof for more than six months.
 You also must have paid more than 50% of the cost of mortgage or rent, utilities, and Homeowners Insurance or Renters Insurance.
 These expenses may be deductible if you’re head-of-household status.

 To qualify for the dependent care credit, your child must be under the age of 13, unable to care for him/herself and live with you for more than half the year.
 You may also be eligible for this type of credit if your spouse is incapable of self-care and lives with you for more than half the year.
 Expenses are capped at $3,000.

 What’s an Earned Income Tax Credit and Am I Eligible?

 Working families and people who are self-employed or have a moderate-to-low income are often eligible for the Earned Income Tax Credit (EITC).
 This lowers your taxes and may result in a tax refund.
-To qualify, you must have a Social Security number and be a U.S. citizen, a year-long resident alien or a non-resident alien married to an American citizen or resident alien and filing together.
+To qualify, you must have a Social Security number and be a U.S. citizen, a year-long resident alien or a nonresident alien married to an American citizen or resident alien and filing together.
 Your income must be from self-employment or from an employer.
-You cannot be claimed as a depend of someone else.
+You cannot be claimed as a dependent on someone else.
 You must also have a qualifying child between ages 25 and 65 years old and living in the U.S for at least six months out of a year.